TAKE YOUR STARTUP

-Ophelia is the Founder of Blossom Capital, an early-stage venture fund that brings a wholly differentiated approach to investing.
+Ophelia is Founder of Blossom Capital, an early-stage venture fund that brings a wholly differentiated approach to investing.
 Blossom makes a small number of high conviction investments each year, which allows the team to work closely with their companies, helping them achieve their ambitious goals.
 Fascinated by user behavior and design, Ophelia loves worked with founders with strong product DNA and design-oriented teams.

-Ophelia is also the founder of ALT “Ambitious Ladies in Tech” – a mentor program that matches junior women in technology start-ups with senior functional leaders to provide them with valuable coaching, skills development, and networking.
+Ophelia is also Founder of ALT “Ambitious Ladies in Tech” – a mentor program that matches junior women in technology start-ups with senior functional leaders to provide them with valuable coaching, skills development, and networking.
 The network includes executives from some of the world’s leading tech companies like Amazon, Airbnb, Facebook, Google, Uber and many more

 Previously Ophelia was a GP at LocalGlobe and a principal at Index Ventures where she led investments into a number of outstanding companies like Typeform and Robinhood.
 Blossom Capital’s portfolio includes travel startup Duffel, payments company Checkout, rental marketplace Fat Llama, brand management platform Frontify, deep learning and AI development platform Spell, and monitoring and security protection platform Sqreen.

 Matus is both an experienced entrepreneur and venture capital investor.
 Co-founder and Executive Chairman of Pirate Studios – the world’s largest chain of music rehearsal studios, fully autonomous and live streaming equipped.
 Involved since inception with Threads – the pioneering chat-based ecommerce platform.